hangxie/parquet-tools/USAGE.md

 based on your use case, type `Parquet_go_root` may need to be renamed.

-### shell-completions Command (experimental)
+### shell-completions Command (Experimental)

-`shell-completions` is an experimental command to install or uninstall auto-completions to your default shell, this is an experimental feature at this moment, only bash is tested.
+`shell-completions` updates shell's rcfile with proper shell completions setting, this is an experimental feature at this moment, only bash is tested.

-#### Install shell completions
+#### Install Shell Completions

 To install shell completions. run: